-Duffy is recognised as one of the innovators of “documentary” and fashion photography.
-This style revolutionised fashion imagery and furthermore the fashion industry.
+Duffy is recognized as one of the innovators of “documentary” and fashion photography.
+This style revolutionized fashion imagery and furthermore the fashion industry.

 So influential were their images that in 1962 the Sunday Times dubbed Duffy, Bailey & Donovan the “Terrible Trio”.
 Norman Parkinson further added to their notoriety by naming them “The Black Trinity”.

 Together they dominated the London photographic scene, constantly pushing each other to new heights.
 Even socially they would spend many hours together talking, living and breathing photography.